-(i) training actions for employees and disciplinary measures, in line with the collective agreements and other applicable national laws; (ii) actions on the Internal Control and Risk Management System, relating to the implementation and strengthening of controls in place; (iii) actions against suppliers.
-As of December 31, 2022, 16 files are still open opinion and for information to the Board of Statutory Auditors and the Eni SpA Watch Structure; (ii) approved by the Eni SpA Board of Directors on June 24, 2021.
+34) The latest version of the Anti-Corruption MSG (which updates and replaces the previous version of 2014) was (i) illustrated and submitted to the Eni SpA Control and Risk Committee for prior opinion and for information to the Board of Statutory Auditors and the Eni SpA Watch Structure; (ii) approved by the Eni SpA Board of Directors on June 24, 2021.
 The Anti-Corruption MSG was published on July 19, 2021 and is available on the website www.eni.com.